Introducing P4 VFS

 -

-Your work is focused on certain files that you want in your workspace as soon as possible when you sync.
+Your work is focused on certain files that you want in your client workspace Directories on your machine where you work on file revisions that are managed by P4 Server. as soon as possible when you sync.

 -